garydavenport73/PreferredWavePlayer/README.md

 See https://pypi.org/project/oswaveplayer/ for an example.

 This is not a bad approach, but there is a little delay with the sound launch using the command line version.
 This may not be a big issue for you when playing background music.
-If you really need multiple background sounds at once, your best bet would be to use another module or to add the oswaveplayer to your project with the import statement:
+Another way to play multiple background sounds at once would be to use another module or to add the oswaveplayer to your project with the import statement:

 ```
 from oswave import oswaveplayer        #(this can be installed with "pip install oswaveplayer")